twist-code/twist-code/README.md

 <a href="https://www.linkedin.com/in/nick-trésor-iradukunda-3163901b7/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

 I am a dedicated and highly skilled cybersecurity specialist from Rwanda.
 With a strong academic background and extensive hands-on experience in cybersecurity, I am committed to protecting digital assets and ensuring robust IT security frameworks.
-This portfolio showcases my projects, skills, and contributions to the field of cybersecurity.
+This portfolio showcases my projects, skills, experience and contributions to the field of cybersecurity.

 ## Objective